pitzeduardo/ExampleJSON/README.md

 # ExampleJSON
-Serializing and Deserializing JSON with JavaScriptSerializer in C#
+Serializing and Deserializing JSON with Newtonsoft.Json in C# (ASP.NET Core 2)